YnotY2/automatically_setup_new_database_postgreSQL/README.md

 - "init-db.psql" -file set-up within the ./config/<file_here> directory                 //make sure file name matches, currently a example file is present within the dir.
 - "db_layout_visual.txt" -file set-up within the ./config/<file_here> direcory          //make sure file name matches, currently a example file is present within the dir.

 After setting up the needed file's you can navigate over the the; "./config/settings.py" direcory.
-This "settings.py" file is where you can specifiy the following;
+This "settings.py" file is where you *need* specifiy the following;

 - New PostgreSQl user for you're datbase
 - New PostgreSQL password for you're user
 - New PostgreSQL database (name)